semantic-release/semantic-release/README.md

 This plugin is responsible for verifying a release that was determined before and is about to be published.
 There is no default implementation.
 It additionally receives `nextRelease`, `lastRelease` and `commits` inside `config`.
 While `commits` is the same as with analyzeCommits, `nextRelease` contains a `type` (e.g. `'major'`) and the new version (e.g. `'1.0.0'`) and `lastRelease` contains the old `version`, the `gitHead` at the time of the release and the npm dist-`tag` (e.g. `'latest'`).
 Using this information you could [detect breaking changes](https://github.com/semantic-release/cracks) or hold back certain types of releases.
 Again: Be creative.

+### `getLastRelease`

+This plugin is responsible for determining a package's last release version.
+The [default implementation](https://github.com/semantic-release/last-release-npm) uses the last published version on a npm registry.

 ## ITYM*FAQ*LT
 > I think you might frequently ask questions like these